miholler/NSpecifications/README.md

 NSpecifications is an easy-to-use library, grounded on the principles of the  Domain-Driven Design.
 It provides a great way to take advantage of the Specification Pattern on .Net.

-This is what you can do with NSpecifications:
+This is what you can do with Specifications:

  1. **To validate an object to see if it fulfils a set of rules or is ready for some purpose;**
  2. **To filter an in-memory collection of objects or query a DB;**